jzy3d/jzy3d-api/jzy3d-emul-gl/README.md

 # Handling slow rendering

 EmulGL/jGL run in CPU, hence the rendering performance remains sensitive to
-* the number of pixels (the same Processing Unit must handle all pixels)
+* the number of pixels, hence the canvas size (the same processing unit (*C*PU) thread must handle all pixels)
-* the hardware capacity (HiDMI & Retina display may multiply the physicial number of pixels)
+* the hardware capacity (HiDMI & Retina display may multiply number of actual physicial pixels to draw if maximal quality is required)
-* the number of drawables to draw
+* the number of drawables to draw (a 60x60 surface leads to 3600 polygons to render, that are sorted and lead to pixel change requests)
-* the number of rendering requests
+* the number of rendering requests (canvas resize, mouse, keyboard, or external rendering requests)

 In the worse conditions, rendering time may reach a visible duration (e.g. 200ms).
 In that case, policies must be defined to avoid freezing AWT either for rendering or for handling interactions.
 The below sections explain why the JVM